Infinitely fast critical dynamics: Teleportation through temporal rare regions in monitored quantum circuits: Abstract

 \section{Abstract}

-We consider measurement-induced phase transitions in monitored quantum circuits with a measurement rate that fluctuates in time.
+We consider measurement-induced phase transitions in monitored quantum circuits with a measurement rate that fluctuates in time, remaining spatially uniform at each time.
 The spatially correlated fluctuations in the measurement rate disrupt the volume-law phase for low measurement rates; at a critical measurement rate, they give rise to an entanglement phase transition with ``ultrafast'' dynamics, i.e., spacetime ($x,t$) scaling $\log x \sim t^{\psi_\tau}$.
 The ultrafast dynamics at the critical point can be viewed as a spacetime-rotated version of an infinite-randomness critical point; despite the spatial locality of the dynamics, ultrafast information propagation is possible because of measurement-induced quantum teleportation.
 We identify temporal Griffiths phases on either side of this critical point.
 We provide a physical interpretation of these phases, and support it with extensive numerical simulations of information propagation and entanglement dynamics in stabilizer circuits.
+The implications of our results on the general stability of phase transitions and ordered phases to such temporal randomness are discussed.